prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 Since not all bootloaders are able to unlock _LUKS_ devices, a plaintext `/boot` is the only solution that works for all of them.

-Since Wheezy GRUB2 has been able to unlock LUKS devices with a new [`cryptomount`](https://www.gnu.org/software/grub/manual/grub/html_node/cryptomount.html) command, hence enabling encryption of the `/boot` partition as well.
+Since Jessie GRUB2 has been able to unlock LUKS devices with a new [`cryptomount`](https://www.gnu.org/software/grub/manual/grub/html_node/cryptomount.html) command, hence enabling encryption of the `/boot` partition as well.
 (As unlocking happens before booting the kernel, that feature is not